xui/xero/README.md

 <br />
 <br />

-${\Huge{\textsf{Build\ for\ the\ web\ using\ {\color{Orange}zero}}\ \textsf{JavaScript.}}}$
+Build for the web using zero JavaScript.

 <br />
 <br />

 Basically, Zero.js is just vanilla HTML with a few small additions.
 Its purpose is to reduce the web's dependency on JavaScript by opening the door for other languages to compete.

-But making JavaScript interchangeable is unrealistic unless other languages can both _generate HTML_ **AND** _manipulate the DOM_ using one common approach.
+Making JavaScript interchangeable is unrealistic unless other languages can both _generate HTML_ **AND** _manipulate the DOM_ using one common approach.
 The key is using an HTML-first strategy.
 Instead of putting HTML inside your logic, Zero.js puts your logic inside your HTML.

 In many ways, Zero.js is like Markdown.
 It's not an implementation but rather a small set of rules for outputting predictable results for the web regardless of language choice.
 Like Markdown, there's also room for various "flavors" to bring their own special embellishments.